A BRIEF HISTORY OF COMMUNICATION

 In the ancient world people wrote on papyrus or parchment.
 However the Chinese invented paper about 200 BC.
 The knowledge of how to make paper passed to the Arabs and in the Middle Ages it reached Europe.

 The next major improvement in communication was the invention of printing.
 The Chinese invented printing with blocks in the 6th century AD but the first known printed book was the Diamond Sutra of 686.
-In Europe in the mid-15th century Johannes Gutenburg invented the printing press, which made books much cheaper and allowed newspapers to be invented.
+In Europe in the mid-15th century Johannes Gutenberg invented the printing press, which made books much cheaper and allowed newspapers to be invented.
 William Caxton introduced the printing press into England in 1476.

 The first newspapers were printed in the 17th century.
 The first newspaper in England was printed in 1641.
-(However the word newspaper was not recorded until 1670).
+(However, the word newspaper was not recorded until 1670).
 The first successful daily newspaper in Britain was printed in 1702.

 Meanwhile European monarchs set up postal services to carry their messages.
 In France Louis XI founded one in 1477 and in England Henry VIII created the Royal Mail in 1512.
 In 1635 to raise money Charles I allowed private citizens to send messages by Royal Mail, for a fee.

-Meanwhile the pencil was invented.
-It was first described in 1565.
+Meanwhile the pencil was invented in 1564.

-Communication in the Modern Age
+Communication in the 19th Century

 The telegraph was invented in 1837.
 A cable was laid across the Channel in 1850 and after 1866 it was possible to send messages across the Atlantic.